berdal84/nodable/libs/googletest-release-1.10.0/googletest/docs/primer.md

 or has a failed assertion, then it *fails*; otherwise it *succeeds*.

 A *test suite* contains one or many tests.
-You should group your tests into test suites that reflect the structure of the tested code.
+You should group your tests into test suites that type the structure of the tested code.
 When multiple tests in a test suite need to share common objects and subroutines, you can put them into a *test fixture* class.